Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

 ### 9. Updating a library
-There can be several reasons to consider updating a library:
+There can be several reasons for updating a library:
 - _Urgent reasons_: when a vulnerability is detected in a library that has been resolved in a new version, or a bug has been resolved in a newer version.
 - _Hygiene_: ensure that the version of a library that you use does not fall behind too much, since that will make your life as a developer harder.